Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

+3. Award for family or household member.
 An award of compensation for the benefit of a family or household member is derivative of the claim of the victim.
-The total compensation paid for all claims arising from the crime against the victim may not exceed $15,000.
+The total compensation paid from the fund for all claims arising from the crime against the victim may not exceed $15,000.

-Within the limits specified in this section, when a person dies as the direct result of a specified crime, any individual who pays or who is legally responsible for medical, medically related, funeral or burial expenses may seek compensation for those unreimbursed expenses incurred by the individual.
+4. Payment to individuals responsible for medical, funeral and other expenses of victim.
+Within the limits specified in this section, when a person dies as the direct result of a specified crime under section 3360, subsection 3, any individual who pays or who is legally responsible for medical, medically related, funeral or burial expenses may seek compensation for those unreimbursed expenses incurred by the individual.
 A provider of medical or funeral services may not seek reimbursement directly.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.